 His redeemed people are to live today as if the future is already present.
 The way we live are to be signposts pointing forward to what God’s kingdom in its future fullness would look like.
 The church is like a movie preview: We are to display some teasers/highlights from the full movie so people go: “Wow I wanna go see the real show”.
 Coming soon to a planet near you!

+Will you sign up for this movement of God for the world?
 Will we choose to follow a safe Jesus who exists to provide us with health, wealth, comfort, and happiness?
 Or do we want the real thing even when it costs us a great deal?